MrPotatoManLol/QLRC-Stuff/General/Departments/Civil/Department of Engineering.md

 **Department Type:** Civil

-**Description:** The Department of Engineering is responsible for engineering corporation property.
+**Description:** The Department of Engineering is responsible for engineering corporation property, as well as maintaining the overall power and structure of all corporation facilities.
 This includes logistics, architecture, and manufacturing.
-The Department of Engineering maintains the overall power and structure of all corporation facilities.

 **Join Requirements:** CL-1 or higher (RA-7)
 **Join Process:** Application (RA-7)